cohogainLYIT/Lab1_converter/README.md

 $ docker pull cohogainlyit/converter:latest

-$ docker run -it cohogainlyit/c
+$ docker run -it cohogainlyit/converter

-if you get a permission denied error, run the following command to fix:
+If you get a permission denied error, run the following command to fix:

 $ sudo chmod 666 /var/run/docker.sock